European-XFEL/Karabo/doc/howto/pythonDevice.rst

 time.
 So it is written mostly in the same way.
 The biggest difference is that it inherits from :class:`karabo.python_device.PythonDevice` instead of :class:`karabo.python_device.Macro`.
-But the main difference is actually that a macro is something you may write quick&dirty, while a device should be written with more care.
+But the main difference is actually that a macro is something you may write quick & dirty, while a device should be written with more care.
 To give an example:

 .. code-block:: python